GSA/automate.fedramp.gov/content/documentation/general-concepts/4-expressing-common-fedramp-template-elements-in-oscal.md

 **NOTES:**

-- The Revision History\'s Author field is addressed using a FedRAMP extension, which points to a metadata `party`.
+- The Revision History's Author field is addressed using a FedRAMP extension, which points to a metadata `party`.
 - The published field requires the OSCAL data type, [date-time-with-timezone](https://pages.nist.gov/metaschema/specification/datatypes/#date-time-with-timezone).